'The Americans' dresses TV family drama in KGB disguise

-LOS ANGELES (Reuters) - As a former CIA agent in training, Joe Weisberg knows a moral dilemma when he sees it.
+LOS ANGELES, March 14 (Reuters) - As a former CIA agent in training, Joe Weisberg knows a moral dilemma when he sees it.

 But instead of pressing on the weaknesses of would-be informants, Weisberg now writes them into the characters of his Cold War spy drama “The Americans,” which is currently in its second season on U.S. cable network FX.